‘Rick And Morty’ Season 3 Release Date Nears, June Launch Rumored

 “What I will tell you is it’s late because of us, it’s late because of me.
 If Justin were here he’d agree.
 He and I would go, ‘Yeah, we f***ed up,’ and it’s hard to put your finger on how we f***ed up.
 ‘Rick and Morty’ keeps taking longer and longer to write, and I don’t know why.”

-Recently, Roiland joked about the series’ cancellation when he said on Twitter that Season 3 is not coming.
+Recently, Roiland joked about the series’ cancelation when he said on Twitter that Season 3 is not coming.
 He later said that it was a joke to calm down triggered fans.

 Rick And Morty Season 3 Release Date Soon